German leaders approve new COVID curbs for unvaccinated | DW | 02.12.2021

 Author: Thomas Latschan

-With the Omicron variant increasing fears of a worsening situation in Germany and the country's hospitals on the verge of breaking point, Angela Merkel told reporters: "The situation is very serious.
-The number of infections has stabilized, but on a far too high a level."
+With the omicron variant increasing fears of worsening an already critical situation in Germany and the country's hospitals on the verge of breaking point, Merkel said: "The situation is very serious.
+The number of infections has stabilized but on far too high a level."

 Merkel said an ethics committee will be asked to draft legislation to make vaccination compulsory, with the Bundestag debating and voting on the issue early in the new year.